 Zero across years.

-Any failure to report such an account would be of significant interest to both the U.S. Bankruptcy Court (Lynchburg, VA), and the Internal Revenue Service.
-Confidential information and communications from anyone can be conducted through the U.S. Bankruptcy Court Trustee, Mr. William Schneider of Lynchburg, Virginia.
+Such failures to report such hidden income would be of significant interest to the Internal Revenue Service.
+Confidential information and communications from anyone can be conducted through any the U.S. Bankruptcy Court Trustee.

-Of note by her creditor in the filing is the statement "The Debtor [Noreen Renier] had / has a safety deposit box at Bank of America for at least three years prior to the filing of the bankruptcy.
-The account information on account #RN6048 shows automatic renewal payments of $90 each year in May of 2005 and 2006.
+Of note by her principal creditor, John Merrell, who ultimaely obtained nearly $19,000 in reimbursements by 2013, and also a U.S. federal court constrict preventing further legal action from Noreen Renier "and her associated parties" with the full costs being paid by her, or her estate.
+Merrell placed the value of that legal constrict in 2020 as "from $35,000 to $250,000 or more" given present legal action costs.
+This may account Renier's apparent attempts to maneuver around her legal constraints by jettisoning many of her historical records and files to others, and attempting to consequently reduce future legal liabilities.
+Merrell told the court that "The Debtor [Noreen Renier] had / has a safety deposit box at Bank of America for at least three years prior to the filing of the bankruptcy.
+The account information on account #RN6048 shows automatic renewal payments of $90 each year in May of 2005 and 2006. "

-And "A significant drop in deposits, and no large withdrawals, including rent payments, could be easily explained by the existence of another account, possibly the one at Bank of America on Barracks Road (acct. #RN6854) where she made a 1,500 cash deposit on August 7, 2006 into that account which is listed under an unknown name.
+And Merrell also referenced to both the court and the IRS that "A significant drop in deposits, and no large withdrawals, including rent payments, could be easily explained by the existence of another account, possibly the one at Bank of America on Barracks Road (acct. #RN6854) where she made a 1,500 cash deposit on August 7, 2006 into that account which is listed under an unknown name.
 There is also the question of the $4,000 check she wrote on July 19, 2007 – five weeks before she filed for bankruptcy.
 Where did that money go?
 According to her signed petition, it did not go to creditors.
 Nor to friends and family.
 Nor to her attorney.
 Nor to a trust fund.
 Nor for household goods.
 Nor for a new car.
 Nor into real estate holdings or repairs.
 Where did it go?
 Deposited into an unknown account?
 Converted to cash?
 There is no way to know without looking at the check."

 On the final page of his statement her creditor states " The best evidence that Debtor had another account may in her own filings.
 On her second amended filing, she significantly increased the amount of gross income that she had received in 2005, 2006, and 2007.
 However, even her second amended filings can now be shown as significantly below her actual deposits for two of those years.
 In 2005, her deposits, not including social security, interest, and dividends, still exceeded her 2nd amended earnings by almost $13,000.
 In 2006, her actual deposits and cash withholdings exceeded her 2nd amended earnings by over $17,000.
 Yet, her revised earnings for 2007 exceed the amount of her known deposits.
 Given her history of vastly understating her gross income, which suggests that there is additional income somewhere - in an account, a safety deposit box, or under her mattress."